What Is Universal Basic Income?

 So, if these countries have to go into a little more debt or run their deficits a little longer to offer UBI, it wouldn't be something unprecedented.
 Taxes certainly would not have to be raised.

-Furthermore, after the initial spending on UBI programs, governments would see huge returns within a decade; less hospital visits, increased economic input from entrepreneurs and a more highly-educated workforce, a larger population, etc.
+Furthermore, after the initial spending on UBI programs, governments would see huge returns within a decade; fewer hospital visits, increased economic input from entrepreneurs and a more highly-educated workforce, a larger population, etc.

 5. Rents will go crazy high as landlords absorb all the extra income from UBI.